 Jacksonville Mayor Sammy Phillips’ action in the declaration of a State of Emergency follows action by the Onslow Board of Commissioners in declaring a State of Emergency for the unincorporated areas of the County.

-Click for a list of food services available for delivery or takeout in Onslow County.
+Click here for a list of COVID-19 testing sites in Onslow County.

-You can also call the North Carolina COVID-19 helpline toll free at 1-866-462-3821.
-Those in North Carolina can also dial 2-1-1 for free, confidential information 24/7 and to get connected with resources in the community.
+For other information and resources about COVID-19 in North Carolina, you can call the State COVID-19 helpline toll free at 1-866-462-3821, or dial 2-1-1 for free, confidential information 24/7 and to get connected with resources in the community.
 To receive alerts with the latest COVID-19 updates, text COVIDNC to 898211.

 While you stay home and practice social distancing to prevent the spread of COVID-19, there are other ways you can help make a difference.